ni5arga/Lastly/README.md

 # Lastly

-Lastly is a Next.js project that generates SVG images for your github readme to display music statistics from Last.fm.
+Lastly is a Next.js project that generates SVG images displaying music statistics from Last.fm.
 The project provides several API endpoints to fetch and visualize top artists, tracks, albums, and recent tracks for a given user.

 ## API Endpoints